akullpp/awesome-java/README.md

 * [FreeMarker](http://freemarker.org/) - General templating engine without any heavyweight or opinionated dependencies.
 * [GlassFish](https://glassfish.java.net/) - Application server and reference implementation for Java EE sponsored by Oracle.
 * [GWT](http://www.gwtproject.org/) - Toolbox which includes a Java-to-JavaScript compiler for client-side code, XML parser, API for RPC, JUnit integration, internationalization support and widgets for the GUI.
+* [Hamcrest](http://hamcrest.org/JavaHamcrest/) - Matchers that can be combined to create flexible expressions of intent.
 * [HornetQ](http://hornetq.jboss.org/) - Clear, concise, modular and made to be embedded.
 * [Hudson](http://hudson-ci.org/) - Continuous integration server still in active development.
 * [Java Modeling Language (JML)](http://www.eecs.ucf.edu/~leavens/JML/) - Behavioral interface specification language that can be used to specify the behavior of code modules.
 It combines the design by contract approach of Eiffel and the model-based specification approach of the Larch family of interface specification languages, with some elements of the refinement calculus.
 Used by several other verification tools.